Our Services

 Published on: 2/10/2026

-There are several factors to consider; at 65, blood in stool is common but not normal, with color and pattern offering clues, and causes ranging from hemorrhoids, anal fissures, diverticulosis, and medication related bleeding to polyps, colorectal cancer, inflammatory bowel disease, or upper GI bleeding.
-Act promptly: contact a doctor for recurrent or unexplained bleeding or if you are overdue for screening, and seek urgent care for heavy bleeding, clots, black tarry stools, dizziness, weakness or fainting, severe abdominal pain, shortness of breath, weight loss, or anemia; evaluation usually involves an exam, blood and stool tests, and colonoscopy, with treatment tailored to the cause and key next steps and prevention tips explained below.
+When to act: Contact a doctor for recurrent or unexplained bleeding, or if you are overdue for colorectal cancer screening.
+Seek urgent care for heavy bleeding, blood clots, black tarry stools, dizziness, weakness, fainting, severe abdominal pain, shortness of breath, unexplained weight loss, or anemia.
+Evaluation typically includes a physical exam, blood and stool tests, and colonoscopy, with treatment tailored to the underlying cause.

 This information is based on well-established medical guidance used by doctors worldwide.
 It is not a diagnosis, but it can help you make informed decisions about your health.